I Want to Convert My Loft

 If your house is listed you will probably need consent to alter the roof space and timbers, the floor below, and the outside of the roof.
-You may also require planning permission or Building Regulations approval.
+You may also need planning permission or building regulations approval.
 You should seek advice before carrying out these changes.

 Your existing roof

 Find out about the existing roof space, and the features within it.
 There are three aspects to this: the history and significance of the roof timbers; the loft space and other roof features; and how the loft relates to the rest of the house and its layout.
 Finally you should check the condition of the roof in case you need to repair it as part of the conversion work.

 In many old houses, the roof is an important part of why the house is interesting, even if it’s not seen (see I Want to Renew My Roof).
 If roofs are well built they last a long time and tend not to be affected by changing fashions, unlike room decoration and windows.

 It’s not unusual for houses that look Georgian on the outside to still have medieval roofs.
 Old timber roofs were hand-made in oak or elm and often have interesting carved details and carpenter’s marks.
 The way roofs are constructed can show how old the house is because carpentry methods changed in particular ways over time.